How it Works, Ideas for Making it Work Better

 Chapter 3: Privatized Enforcement and the Promise of Regulatory Capitalism

-The ﬁrst two chapters were about the form of regulatory capitalism: its cyclical nature in Chapter 2, its fundamentally diﬀerent character from neoliberalism in Chapter 1.
+3. Privatized enforcement and the promise of regulatory capitalism The ﬁrst two chapters were about the form of regulatory capitalism: its cyclical nature in Chapter 2, its fundamentally diﬀerent character from neoliberalism in Chapter 1.
 It showed how regulatory capitalism resulted from securitization, corporatization and the rise of networked governance.
 This chapter shifts attention to how such a reconﬁgured capitalism creates opportunities for reconﬁgured regulation.
 It argues that the large, strong states that securitization of the national debt enabled, the growth of megacorporations, metagovernance and NGOs that are private regulators creates the possibility of a new era of hybrid private–public enforcement.
 Qui tam suits under the False Claims Act in the United States are seen as a harbinger of this possibility.
 The next section considers the history of qui tam and why it is a strategy with new promise in the era of regulatory capitalism.
 Then we consider the potential role of NGOs in qui tam enforcement, using the examples of trade unions enforcing breaches of labour laws and environmental groups demanding compliance with pollution standards.
 Then we consider the new possibilities for interplay between the ﬁnancial complexity of regulatory capitalism and networking information technology with private enforcers.
 Finally, we consider how weak states and strong NGOs might interact to create new hybrids of privatized regulation appropriate to the crony capitalism of many developing economies.
-WHY PRIVATE LITIGATION MOSTLY ADDS LITTLE VALUE TO SECURING REGULATORY OBJECTIVES Pamela Bucy (2002a) has surveyed the diversity of ways that private law enforcement has been enabled in US regulation....
+WHY PRIVATE LITIGATION MOSTLY ADDS LITTLE VALUE TO SECURING REGULATORY OBJECTIVES Pamela Bucy (2002a) has surveyed the diversity of ways that...

 You are not authenticated to view the full text of this chapter or article.